97harsh/97harsh.github.io/_posts/2024-05-05-tfjs-webcam-classify.md

 ---
 layout: post
-title: Deploying simple webcam based classifier
+title: Deploying simple webcam based image classifier using Tensorflow
 description: Deploying webcam based classifier; written in Node Js.
 The model is relatively light and trains on the browser.
 Checkout the app here <a href = "https://tfjs-2-classification.vercel.app" target="_blank">Vercel App</a>.
 type: blog